 How to uninstall wsc_proxy.exe (Avast Remediation)?

-To remove wsc_proxy.exe from your system, you will need to uninstall Avast or AVG antivirus software.
-If you have made the decision to discontinue using Avast or AVG, the following are the steps to uninstall it on Windows 11 or Windows 10:
+To get rid of wsc_proxy.exe, you need to uninstall the Avast or AVG antivirus program.
+If you’ve decided to stop using Avast or AVG, here’s how to do it on Windows 11 or Windows 10:

-- Right-click the Start menu icon on the taskbar and select “Apps and Features“.
+- Right-click the Start menu icon on the taskbar and pick “Apps and Features“.

-- Click the three-dots menu icon next to Avast Antivirus and select Uninstall.
+- Hit the three-dots menu next to Avast Antivirus and choose Uninstall.

-- Next, select Uninstall in the Avast uninstallation window.
+- Then, click Uninstall again in the Avast uninstall window.

 What to do if wsc_proxy.exe still runs after uninstalling Avast or AVG?

-If you are unable to uninstall Avast through the standard “Apps and features” settings in Windows, you can use the Avast uninstall tool (avastclear.exe) to ensure a complete removal of the antivirus software from your computer.
+If you can’t get rid of Avast the usual way, through “Apps and features,” you can use the Avast uninstall tool (avastclear.exe) for a complete cleanup.

 Where is the location of the wsc_proxy.exe file?